 * Boat trips are run by an external company who we collaborate with.
-They are weather dependant and volunteers take turns to join trips to act as on-board researcher.
+They are weather dependent and volunteers take turns to join trips to act as on-board researcher.
 During times of bad weather you will spend more time carrying out shore-based activities.

 - A commitment to volunteering